Last update: 09-30-2022 2:24 PM EDT

 - Idaho offers online voter registration.

 - You should know: you need an Idaho ID to use Idaho's online voter registration system.
 If you don't have an Idaho-issued ID, you can still register by mail to vote.

 Can I submit voter registration forms by mail?

 Use the National Voter Registration Form

 - Print and fill out the National Voter Registration Form.

-- Box 6 - ID Number: Enter your driver's license number.
-If you have no driver's license, enter the last 4 digits of your Social Security number.
+- Box 6 - ID Number: Enter your Idaho driver's license number.
+If you don't have an Idaho-issued driver's license, enter the last 4 digits of your Social Security number.